Subscription Modal Banner

 An insurance savings plan acts like a hybrid between a regular savings account, insurance coverage, and a bank account whereby you’ll earn interest based on the amount of savings you put in while enjoying certain insurance benefits at the same time.

-Last but not least, you can also consider keeping some of your emergency funds in cash management accounts such as Syfe Cash+, Endowus Cash Smart, StashAway Simple, MoneyOwl WiseSaver, and Grab Earn+, among others.
-These are offered by investment platforms, brokerages, and robo-advisors
+Last but not least, you can also consider keeping some of your emergency funds in cash management accounts such as Syfe Cash+, Endowus Cash Smart, and StashAway Simple, among others.
+These are offered by investment platforms, brokerages, and robo-advisors.

-When picking a cash management account, it’s important not to immediately go for the one that offers the highest returns because it doesn’t necessarily mean it’s a slam dunk; in fact, if you look at the returns of each Endowus Cash Smart portfolio in the table below, it’s clear that Cash Smart Ultra has had the highest loss.
+When picking a cash management account, it’s important not to immediately go for the one that offers the highest returns because it doesn’t necessarily mean it’s a slam dunk; in fact, if you look at the returns of each Endowus Cash Smart portfolio in the table below, the Cash Smart Ultra portfolio has had the lowest return.

 As the saying goes, the higher the returns, the higher the risk.